sbgray2/Audio-Processing/README.md

 # ESC-10 Audio Classification Project

 This project explores multiple deep learning architectures for classifying 10 types of environmental sounds from the ESC-10 subset of the ESC-50 dataset.
-The models evaluated include:
+The models evaluated are:

 - A CNN-based classifier trained on spectrograms
 - A Transformer-based classifier trained on spectrograms